EmillyNeves/FreshTecApp/replit.md

-# FreshTec Mobile Application
+# FreshTec Mobile Application - Passaporte do Frescor

 ## Overview

-FreshTec is a mobile-first web application designed for inventory freshness monitoring and management.
-The application tracks food items, monitors temperature and humidity levels, manages delivery schedules, and provides analytics on freshness metrics.
-It's built as a Progressive Web App (PWA) optimized for mobile devices with a focus on inventory management in food retail or restaurant environments.
+FreshTec is a comprehensive mobile application supporting the "Passaporte do Frescor" concept, connecting the entire food supply chain from farm to table.
+The app serves both B2B (producers, logistics, retailers) and B2C (consumers) users with role-specific interfaces and functionalities.
+It integrates with smart labels (Selo de Frescor Digital) and smart containers (Pote Inteligente) to provide real-time freshness monitoring, predictive analytics, and blockchain-based traceability.

 ## User Preferences